ebajcar/Project-2-syt10199/README.md

 The first submission contains the results of your analysis and design.

 ### Phase 2
-The second version is an intermediate stage that may not be fully completed; aim for 80% completion.
+The second version is an intermediate stage ~~that may not be fully completed; aim for 80% completion.~~ Start with the [initial code](ttt_initial_code.html).
+Do not make changes to the CSS and HTML.
+Make sure to add and update appropriate comments.
+This is your opportunity to demonstrate how well you have studied the material presented in the course.

 ### Phase 3
-The final submission is a fully functional web app.
+The final submission is a fully object-oriented version.

 ---